sithmel/json-key-value/README.md

 Median: 6,093.633 KB
 ```

-It is a little fast (not having to read the entire file every time).
+It is a little bit faster (not having to read the entire file every time).
 But also much more memory efficient.

-I have created a version that creates an index of the JSON file so that I know where the records are and I can fetch them directly:
+I have created a version that creates an index of the JSON file.
+So that it can be stored and records can be accessed directly:

 ```
 $ node benchmarks/indexedFetch.mjs